Batsuit: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Batman wore another version of the Batsuit designed by artist Jim Lee.
-This Batsuit was made of hardened plates on titanium-dipped tri-weave fibers and was broken into multiple pieces of armor over a more flexible bodysuit for greater mobility, similar to the ones in the film The Dark Knight and its sequel The Dark Knight Rises.
+In this new timeline, Batman wore another version of the Batsuit designed by artist Cully Hamner.
+This Batsuit was made of hardened plates on titanium-dipped tri-weave fibers and was broken into multiple pieces of armor over a more flexible bodysuit for greater mobility.
 The gloves were made of a dense but malleable leather with ribbing on the palm side of the fingers, raised piping, and convex metal knuckles on the topside.
 Mesh detail appeared just beneath the palm and inside the three recessed louver-like shapes located on both topside.
 The blades on the sides of Batman's gauntlets were retractable and capable of firing outward projectiles.
 The utility belt was a convex metal ampules form, and its buckle was made of beveled metal platelets.
 The back of the belt had an intricate containment device and could be detached to be used as a tool.
 Batman also adapted a para-cape that aerodynamically supported himself for gliding.

 Justice Buster

-When the Joker used a variation on his Joker toxin to turn the Justice League against Batman in Batman : Endgame, Batman fought against them using a suit of armor described (by the Joker-like Superman) as the "Justice Buster" suit, created specifically for Batman to wage war against the most powerful beings on the planet.
-It allegedly cost more to create the suit than sixty percent of the world's nations put into their respective militaries, with a sizable portion of that budget going towards giving the suit the processing power necessary for it to outpace the Flash and anticipate where he would run so that it could immobilize him; even with the amount of focus on the Flash, Batman notes that the dedicated processing power is still based on the assumption that the Flash would not be moving at optimum speed when attacking him.
+When the Joker used a variation on his Joker toxin to turn the Justice League against Batman in Batman: Endgame, Batman fought against them using a suit of armor described (by the Joker-like Superman) as the "Justice Buster" suit, created specifically for Batman to wage war against the most powerful beings on the planet.
+It allegedly cost more to create the suit than sixty percent of the world's nations put into their respective militaries, with a sizable portion of that budget going towards giving the suit the processing power necessary for it to outpace the Flash and anticipate where he would run so that it could immobilize him.
 Its armory includes an artifact called the "Bind of Veils", which is an inverted version of the Lasso of Truth that took Batman two years to acquire on the supernatural black market; contact with it traps Wonder Woman in a dream causing her to think she has killed Batman.
-More conventional weapons in the suit's arsenal include a foam-gun that sprayed powered magnesium carbonate to trap and drain Aquaman of all moisture, an electromagnetic nerve tree to stop Cyborg, a citrine neurotoxin for Green Lantern, plasma shields to deflect heat vision, dwarf red suns in the gauntlets to weaken Superman, and a small pellet of Kryptonite gum if Superman got past the suit.
-Despite the amount of time he put into creating the suit, Batman acknowledges that it would never be able to stop Superman if he was genuinely trying to kill the Dark Knight, only winning the fight with the Joker-like Superman through the use of the Kryptonite gum.
+More conventional weapons in the suit's arsenal include a foam-gun that sprayed powered magnesium carbonate to trap and drain Aquaman of all moisture, an electromagnetic nerve tree to stop Cyborg, a citrine neurotoxin for Green Lantern, plasma shields to deflect heat vision, dwarf red suns in the gauntlets to weaken Superman, and a small pellet of kryptonite gum if Superman got past the suit.
+Despite the amount of time he put into creating the suit, Batman acknowledges that it would never be able to stop Superman if he was genuinely trying to kill Batman, only winning the fight with the Joker-like Superman through the use of the kryptonite gum.